djtech42/OSXExpandedDictionary/README.md

 # OSXExpandedDictionary
 New and old terms that have not been added to OS X's spelling dictionary.

-Copy LocalDictionary file into ~/Library/Spelling/
+Copy LocalDictionary file into ~/Library/Spelling/ and then kill the AppleSpell process